Generic Name: ruxolitinib (RUX-oh-LI-ti-nib)

 Seek medical attention right away if any of these SEVERE side effects occur:

 Dizziness; gas; headache; weight gain.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); painful skin rash or blisters; shortness of breath; symptoms of infection (eg, fever, chills, persistent sore throat, increased or painful urination, nausea or vomiting); unusual bruising or bleeding; unusual tiredness or weakness.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); painful skin rash or blisters; shortness of breath; symptoms of infection (eg, fever; chills; persistent cough or sore throat; increased or painful urination; nausea; vomiting); unusual bruising or bleeding; unusual tiredness or weakness.